ON THE BACK OF THOUGHT

 A lot of kinetic energy goes into that, too.

-Physicist Peter Higgs first proposed the existence of this field in 1964.
+Physicist Peter Higgs first proposed this all-pervasive field of mass in 1964.
 The Higgs boson, a subatomic particle, creates a wave in that field.
-Its discovery in 2012 confirms the existence of all that is, is interconnected, here, there and everywhere.
+Its discovery confirms interconnectedness here, there, and everywhere.

 We split the atom and smashed the quark to realise the field.

-Just because we think we know something doesn’t necessarily mean we truly understand it.
+Just because we think we know something doesn’t mean we understand it.

 Yes, but where does the field come from?